mezhanglei/react-easy-formrender/README.md

 ### multiple RenderFormChildren demo
   The form engine also supports multiple `RenderFormChildren` components to render and then the `Form` component to handle the form values in a unified manner.
- - `useFormStore`: hook to provide a class for form value processing.
+ - `useFormStore`: hook to provide a class for form value processing. provided by the default component itself, or passed in by external props.
  - `useFormRenderStore`: hook to provide a class for form rendering, provided by the default component itself, or passed in by external props.
 ```javascript
 import React, { useState } from 'react';